 Malta: My Top 5 Coffee spots on the island

-Top 5 coffee spots – Today I will share my top 5 coffee spots in Malta, being a huge coffee fan, I’ve been meaning to write this post for some time now.
+Being a huge coffee fan I’ve decided to share my top 5 coffee spots on the island!
+I’ve been meaning to write this post for some time now.
 Being that I recently decided to take on the challenge of the Skinny Coffee that has been going around (which, by the way, only has a very slight scent of coffee, by otherwise tastes nothing like the real thing).
 Seeing that 1st October is the International Coffee Day, I thought it was the perfect time for me to write this post.

 However, there are a few places on this island, that in my opinion, deserve attention.
 Below are My top 5 Coffee spots in Malta.
 They are not listed by preference, and each has something different to offer, depending on what you are looking for.